Key takeaways from Trump’s speech at the 2025 Davos World Economic Forum

 “Remember the world was going to end in 12 years?
 Remember that?
 Well, the 12 years has come and gone.
 It was going to end.
 It was going to all foam into earth.”

-Still, climate change experts have noted that 2024 was the hottest year on record – and if current trends continue, extreme weather could intensify, leading to deadlier disasters.
+Still, climate-change experts have noted that 2024 was the hottest year on record — and if current trends continue, weather could intensify, leading to deadlier natural disasters.

-Already, the US is grappling with devastating wildfires in Southern California that have killed at least 27 people, likely heightened by unseasonably dry weather.
+Already, the US is grappling with devastating wildfires in southern California that have killed at least 27 people, likely heightened by unseasonably dry weather.